syntactic/Cognitive-Control-Paradigm-Integration/obsidian_vault/Thesis Considerations/PCA Feature Selection.md

 1.  **Low-Level Super Experiment (SE) Parameters:** These are the direct, numerous parameters required by the SE framework to instantiate a trial (e.g., `start_1`, `dur_1`, `start_mov_1`, `dur_mov_1`, `coh_mov_1`, `start_go_1`, `keyMap` settings, etc.).
 2.  **Higher-Level Derived Dimensions:** These are conceptual parameters abstracted from the literature and SE parameters, reflecting functional experimental manipulations (e.g., [[SOA (Stimulus Onset Asynchrony)|SOA]], [[CSI (Cue-Stimulus Interval)|CSI]], [[N_Tasks]], [[Response Set Overlap]], [[Task Difficulty]]).

-**The thesis opts to use Higher-Level Derived Dimensions as the primary features for PCA.**
+**Justification for using Higher-Level Derived Dimensions as the primary features for PCA:**

-**Justification:**

 1.  **Interpretability of Principal Components:**
     *  **Derived Dimensions:** PCA components derived from these features are more directly interpretable in cognitive terms.
 For example, a component heavily loading on `SOA_ms_PCA`, `N_Tasks_PCA`, and `Task2_Difficulty_Normalized_PCA` could be readily understood as representing "Dual-Task Load & Temporal Coordination."
 This aligns with how cognitive psychologists conceptualize experimental designs.
     *  **Low-Level SE Parameters:** Components based on numerous, fine-grained SE parameters would be significantly harder to interpret.
-A component loading on `dur_mov_1`, `start_go_2`, and `coh_or_1` lacks immediate psychological meaning and would require extensive reverse-engineering to understand its functional significance.
+A component loading on `dur_mov_1`, `start_go_2`, and `coh_or_1` lacks immediate psychological meaning and would require reverse-engineering to understand its functional significance.

 2.  **Alignment with Thesis Goals:**
     *  The primary aim is to map the *conceptual design space* of cognitive control paradigms as understood in the literature and to identify *parametric transitions* between them.
 Derived dimensions represent these conceptual manipulations.